 All rooms have kingsize or emperor beds and stylish ensuite bathrooms with 100 Acres toiletries.
 Cafetieres, Roberts radios, retro telephones and TVs come as standard.
 Extra beds or cots can be added to the larger rooms.

 - Safe box

 Food is at the heart of The Double Red Duke.
 Days start with trendy breakfasts, with continental items like granola, bircher muesli, pastries and sourdough included.
-Brunch-style hot dishes are on offer for an extra cost; the open omelettes sound particularly delicious, with fillings such as nduja or smoked haddock.
+Brunch-style hot dishes are on offer for an extra cost; the open omelette with smoked haddock was particularly delicious.

-Dinner menus change with the season, but generally dishes centre around grilled meat cooked on an open fire, accompanied by vegetables and a range of sides and small plates.
+Their bar has an excellent selection of cocktails - we had our best Pisco Sour ever here.
+For dinner their menus change with the season.
+Generally dishes centre around grilled meat cooked on an open fire, accompanied by vegetables and a range of sides and small plates.
+We couldn't resist but gorge ourselves on their porterhouse steak which we found exceptional.
 There’s a separate menu for Sunday lunch, as well as an indulgent feasting menu for parties.

 Your choice of spaces to dine is vast: on bar stools at the curved chef’s table, on smart red banquettes in the dining room, outside on the terrace, in the cosy snug.
 Maybe try a different spot for each meal!